 As happens every year, the great event that draws a massive audience enthusiastic about IT and the new technologies repeats itself.
-From 22 to 25 July, the 25th edition was held at the Bilbao Exhibition Centre (BEC), where thousands of participants were able to enjoy activities that revolved around topics such as Digital Creativity, Hardware, Freeware, Games and other concerns.
+From 25 to 28 July, the 27th edition will held at the Bilbao Exhibition Centre (BEC), where thousands of participants will enjoy activities that revolved around topics such as Digital Creativity, Hardware, Freeware, Games and other concerns.

 Euskal Encounter is a mass meeting of IT enthusiasts and professionals that has been held in the Basque Country every year since 1994.
 For several days, participants exchange know-how and conduct all sorts of activities related to computers, apart from meeting people and learning information technology and communications from others.